brendt/stitcher.io/src/content/blog/liskov-and-type-safety.md

 ## Real-life impact

 There' no guarantee that a type-safe language will always write a bug-free program.
-We've seen that the language design only carries half the responsibility regarding the LSP.
+We've seen that the language design only carries half the responsibility of respecting the LSP.
 The other half is the programmer's task.

 Languages differ though, all have their own type system,